matt01y/Online-voting-demo/report/README.md

 ## Building PDF

-You can build to source files into a PDF my running `make` in this directory.
+You can build to source files into a PDF by running `make` in this directory.
 The Makefile has the following dependencies:

 - `texlive` (You'll want the full scheme)
 - `biber` to handle references and citations